 The creamy texture and slightly nutty taste of the Brie de Chevre paired beautifully with the Riesling.
 The savory, herbal flavors of the Chevoo brought out the tartness of the Riesling.
 However, the acidity of the wine was a winner with both kinds of cheese.
 I think an off-dry Riesling would be a better match for the Chevoo, but the Classic Riesling had enough fruit flavors on the palate to pull it off.

-Never fear: if you don’t like goat cheese, or just want to try something different, there are plenty of options, including:
+Never fear, if you don’t like goat cheese, or just want to try something different, there are plenty of options, including:

 Muenster: Muenster is from the Alsace region, so it would be a nice selection to include with an Alsace Riesling.
 A soft cheese with a washed rind that is slightly pungent, Muenster is nutty, creamy, and delicious melted.
 It would pair well with an off-dry Riesling.
 Muenster is often substituted for Livarot.